b1BANK will NEVER contact a customer by phone or email and ask for passwords, account numbers, or personal information.

 Identity Theft is on the rise.
 Click here for “Take Charge: What To Do If Your Identity Is Stolen” and other free resources from the Federal Trade Commission.

 If you have received a text message concerning your account, please delete it.
 This is a scam!
-Never disclose any of your personal information unless you are certain you are speaking to a representative of Business First Bank.
-If you have any questions please contact any of our Business First Bank locations.
+Never disclose any of your personal information unless you are certain you are speaking to a representative of b1BANK.
+If you have any questions please contact any of our b1BANK locations.

 The FDIC is aware of e-mails appearing to be sent from the FDIC that ask recipients to open and review an attached file.
 Currently, the subject line of the e-mail states: “Funds wired into your account are stolen.”
 The e-mail is fraudulent and was not sent by the FDIC.